Voluntary Agricultural District

 The success of the program will foster the growth, development, and sustainability of family farms as well as increase public awareness of agriculture in Gaston County.

 When farms are kept in agriculture it maintains the quality of life that each citizen of Gaston County enjoys every day.
-Fields and woodlands are both a visual pleasure and contribute to clean air and water.
+Fields and woodlands are both visual pleasure and contribute to clean air and water.
 Rural working landscapes are an integral part of our heritage that must be preserved for future generations.
 If we do not save our agricultural areas we will destroy the rustic landscape that attracts and retains people and industry to Gaston County.

 Maintaining the agriculture industry in Gaston County allows consumers to purchase and consume products from local agricultural producers.